dwyl/contributing/README.md

 ## Recommended Guidelines

+### _Before_ You Start

+Before you begin any work on a dwyl project please open an issue on the repository that you wish to contribute to.
+Issues need to be validated and agreed upon before work can begin (_avoiding any wasted work_).
+Opening an issue is a great way for a discussion to commence on the _perceived_ issue or feature addition.

 ### Labels

 GitHub can be a _great_ project management tool if used _effectively_.
 One of the ways you can manage your project backlog is through **labels**.
 Labels are a great way to **organise** and **track** the progress of a given project at _any_ point in time.